 This course will introduce students to the operations, management, and functions of the courts, corrections, and police.
+Students will examine theories of organizational behavior, challenges facing criminal justice leaders and complexity of criminal justice systems.

 Criminal Law.....(3 cr.)

 Provides a study of the nature and foundations of criminal law in the United States.
 Emphasis is placed on the evolution of statutory crimes, elements of crime, analysis of principles of criminal law, criminal liability and defenses, and constitutional concerns.
 (Prerequisites: CRJ 2000 and CRJ 2301)